Concepts

 Catalogs

-The catalog allows you to manage three essential types of elements:
+The catalog allows you to manage three types of essential elements:

 - Disk images (ISO)